Igor Figueiredo: 2022-23

-Figueiredo had moved back to Brazil in 2021 during the COVID-19 pandemic and had not competed on any events since.
+Figueiredo had moved back to Brazil in 2021 during the COVID-19 pandemic and had not competed in any events since.
 In the 2022-23 season, he chose not to renew his membership of the WPBSA and was removed from the world rankings during the 2022 European Masters.

+World Seniors Tour

+Since being relegated from the main professional tour, Figueiredo has competed in the World Seniors Tour.
+He was runner-up in the UK Seniors Championship in 2018 and winner of the World Seniors Championship in 2024, meeting Ken Doherty in the final on each occasion.
+By winning the tournament in 2024, beating Doherty 5–2 in the final, he qualified for the 2024 Champion of Champions tournament.